papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 ## Example

-For example, the following test file defines two tests.
-The first test is a small network test, and the second test is a big network test.
-Each test defines a network configuration file to use and the credentials to use.
+For example, the following test file defines two tests: a small network test and a big network test.
+Each test defines a network configuration file and credentials to use.

-The tests define assertions to evaluate the metrics and logs of the network.
+The tests define assertions to evaluate the network’s metrics and logs.
 The assertions are defined by sentences in the DSL, which are mapped to tests to run.

 ``` toml
 Description: Small Network test